euknow/WANNABI/README.md

 # WANNABI
-"WANNABI" is a club of students studying data analysis.
+"WANNABI" is a club of people studying data analysis.

 So, i can show you what we do, here!